 The images are the first factor influencing the loading time of websites.
 Many store owners neglect this essential aspect of SEO and are content to insert images without any optimization.

 It is not uncommon to see people upload photos directly from their digital cameras to their websites, even if they weigh several megabytes.
 Yet, there are simple tips to fix it!

-There are several tools and methods that allow you to optimize images.
+Several tools and methods allow you to optimize images.
 The first tip is “to save images for the web” when creating visuals with Photoshop.

 This allows them to be automatically optimized and adapted to the web.
 There are also tools like TinyPNG and image compression plugins available to delete all useless data that increases the weight of images.

 3. Install Cache Plugin:

 You have the option of storing the static elements of your product pages on the client side.
 For example the logo.
 This reduces the number of server requests to display your web pages.